 Sign-Up FAQs

-What are the major commitments we’ll be responsible for? +
+What are the major commitments we’ll be responsible for?

 1. We ask for a goal of 12 walks per year (ideally once/month) in hopes that we are encouraging healthy activity all year long.
 If you fall a little bit short, no problem at all.

-2. Each event should last about an hour and start with a brief 5-7 minutes health talk on a topic of the leader’s choice.
+2. Each event should last about an hour and start with a brief 5-7 minute health talk on a topic of the leader’s choice.

-The startup fee will get you set up with WWAD membership and insurance for a full year starting with the date of your 1st walk.
-Annually, you’ll have the option to renew as a standard member ($250/year) or a Premier Partner with co-branding rights ($2,500/year).
+Annually, you’ll have the option to renew as a standard member (currently $250/year) or a Premier Partner with co-branding rights (currently $3,000/year).
 If the renewal cost is ever an issue for standard membership, we’ll find a way to help get it covered.

-Is there a cost for walkers? +
+Is there a cost for walkers?

-Do you have any funding assistance options? +
+Do you have any funding assistance options?

 YES!
 We don’t want money to stop you from getting people moving.
 Click here for current funding options.

-Can we add our logo to the materials? +
+Can we add our logo to the materials?

-If you sign up to become a Premier Partner for an additional $2,500, you’ll have full co-branding rights and can add your logo to anything and everything (t-shirts, banners, water bottles, etc).
-If you’re a standard member, you’re welcome to co-brand anything electronic (social media posts, website pages, etc.) or any paper materials 11″X17″ (flyer-size) or smaller.
+All Walk with a Doc members are welcome to co-brand anything electronic (ie social media posts, website pages, etc.) and any paper materials 11”X17” or smaller (ie flyers, postcards).
 You are also welcome, and encouraged, to have separate materials (without the WWAD logo) at the walks to recognize your organization and any sponsors.
-Click here for more co-branding FAQs.

-How do we sign up and when can we start walking? +
+How do we sign up, and when can we start walking?

-Who is allowed to lead the walks? +
+Who is allowed to lead the walks?

 We have several “branches” of our program to allow different healthcare professionals to lead the walks.
-Feel free to mix and match different events throughout the year depending on who is leading, but make sure people know who to expect as the leader at each event.
+Feel free to mix and match different events throughout the year, depending on who is leading, but make sure people know who to expect as the leader at each event.

 • Just Walk events can be led by other licensed healthcare providers, including a registered nurse, registered dietitian, medical social worker, respiratory therapist, physical therapist, occupational therapist, speech & language pathologist, licensed mental health counselor, and athletic trainer.
+(Note that Just Walk is not available in Texas).

 • Walk with a Future Doc events can be led by medical students under the supervision of a faculty member or licensed healthcare provider.